-Adaptive cruise control (or radar-guided cruise control) automatically adjusts the speed of your car in order to maintain a safe distance to the vehicle in front.
-The driver can pre-set their vehicle’s maximum speed and minimum distance to the car in front.
+Adaptive cruise control (or radar-guided cruise control) is a driver aid that automatically adjusts the speed of your car in order to maintain a safe distance to the vehicle in front.
+At the touch of a few buttons, drivers can configure their ACC to ensure they remain at a safe distance to the car in front at all times.

 It’s one of the building blocks of autonomous self-driving technology, so expect this tech to continue proliferating.